 Global failure due to inner or outer pressure.

 Each failure mode is then classified as either a break or leak condition of the containment.
 A break in the containment may be treated with a sufficiently large break area that deposition of fission products in the containment can be neglected, but a leak condition has a sufficiently small area that significant deposition of fission products in the containment is possible.
-The value of the border between a break and a leak of the containment may vary depending on the size of the containment but, as a working value, 0.1 m² is suggested.
+The value of the border between a break and a leak of the containment may vary depending on the size of the containment but, as a working value, 0.1 m² is suggested. (justification is needed for choosing of this suggestion)

 Containment event tree development